 Red Bird of Paradise plant is also called the Mexican red bird of paradise and pride of Barbados.
-The flowers have a beautiful bright orange that thrives in hot warm climates.
-The fern-like small sized foliage resembles a Mesquite shrub.
+The flowers have a beautiful bright red/orange bloom and thrive in hot warm climates.
+The fern-like small sized foliage resembles a Mesquite bush or a fern shrub.

 In tropical, zones it will last throughout the year-long season.
 In the Southwest where temperatures get below 32 degrees Fahrenheit, it will go dormant.

 Where to plant or place it?
 Plant it in full sun or in rock gardens.

 It loves hot sun including reflected sun from walls.
 It needs plenty of water during its first two years of growth.
 It will go dormant during the cold seasons unless you live in an area where it rarely freezes.
 If so you will have a great looking plant year-long.
 Give it plenty of space to grow, since it will get about 5-6 ft. tall and about 5 ft. wide.
 It will get much larger in tropical areas.

 How to care for the Red Bird of Paradise

 It is actually easy to care for once it is well established.
 No pruning involved since it grows to a nice mounding size.
 You will have to cut down to the ground the first 2-3 years of its life.
 After it is well established you will only have to cut down about 3/4 of the way down.

 It does not need a lot of fertilizing and can tolerate poor soil.
 However, it is beneficial to lightly fertilize during the early stages of growth.
 A good 20-20-20 type of fertilizer will suffice.
 If you want to be on the safe side dilute at half the ratio just in case.
 It is a plant that is insect and disease resistant.